-Lifestyle changes: Eating a healthier diet, increasing physical activity, reducing your weight, and reducing your intake of alcohol are all strategies that may help to reduce blood pressure.
+Lifestyle changes: Eating a healthier diet, increasing physical activity, maintaining a healthy weight, not using tobacco, and reducing your intake of alcohol are all strategies that may help to reduce blood pressure.

-Medication: Your health care provider may also recommend antihypertensive medications to control high blood pressure.
+Take medication as prescribed: Your health care provider may also recommend antihypertensive medications to control high blood pressure.
 These medications include diuretics, beta blockers, vasodilators, ACE inhibitors, and calcium channel blockers.
-It can take some fine tuning to find the right dose and combination of medications to effectively lower blood pressure.
+It can take some fine tuning to find the right dose and combination of medications to lower blood pressure effectively.

 1 The 2014 JNC 8 and 2017 AHA/ACC Guidelines for Management of High Blood Pressure in Adults.
 Online at: https://sites.jamanetwork/com/jnc8/index.html.